Queen Elizabeth Caught In Offshore Investment Scandal After £10 Million Fund Exposed In Leaked Paradise Papers

 — CNN (@CNN) November 7, 2017

-The above statement was misquoted by the media and it was reported that the labor leader was asking Her Majesty to issue a personal apology to the public for supposedly using offshore tax havens to evade tax.
+The above statement was misquoted by the media, and it was reported that the labor leader was asking Her Majesty to issue a personal apology to the public for supposedly using offshore tax havens to evade tax.
 In a separate discussion, Corbyn clarified that as opposed to the reports, he did not specifically call out Queen Elizabeth to apologize for the matter but rather, his comment was for everyone involved.

-Now, in response to the news of tax scandal involving the Queen, the chief finance officer of the Duchy, Chris Adcock, told BBC: “Our investment strategy is based on advice and recommendation from our investment consultants and appropriate asset allocation.
+Now, in response to the news of a tax scandal involving the Queen, the chief finance officer of the Duchy, Chris Adcock, told BBC, “Our investment strategy is based on advice and recommendation from our investment consultants and appropriate asset allocation.”

 “We operate a number of investments and a few of these are with overseas funds.
 All of our investments are fully audited and legitimate,” the Duchy of Lancaster spokesperson added.

 Vanity Fair reported that the Queen might not be aware that her money was invested offshore.
-It explained that Her Majesty’s private estate is being managed by 18 staff so the Duchy can invest her funds without her knowledge.
+It explained that Her Majesty’s private estate is being managed by 18 staff members, so the Duchy can invest her funds without her knowledge.
 Nevertheless, the spokesperson for the Duchy firmly stated that the Queen voluntarily pays her tax on the income she receives from them.

-Finally, the big reveal in the “Paradise Papers” matter because the disclosure just shows illegal financial practice used by the rich people.
-In case of Queen Elizabeth, she is paying her tax although she is exempted from doing so.
-Her exemption makes her legally in the clear if investigation for illegal investing in offshore tax havens would commence.
+Finally, the big reveal in the “Paradise Papers” matters because the disclosure just shows illegal financial practice used by rich people.
+In the case of Queen Elizabeth, she is paying her tax although she is exempted from doing so.
+Her exemption makes her legally in the clear if an investigation for illegal investing in offshore tax havens would commence.

 [Featured Image by Sean Gallup/Getty Images]